IU-PR/Capstone_project/content/docs/Groups/DiagnoQuest.md

 ### Problem Statement
 Our software project addresses the critical problem of efficiently diagnosing diseases and connecting individuals with the right doctors.
 Traditional healthcare systems often lack accessibility and can be time-consuming, leading to delayed or inaccurate diagnoses.
 These inefficiencies and challenges within the healthcare domain can cause significant stress, delay treatment, and undermine overall patient well-being

 ### Solution Description
 Our platform revolutionizes the healthcare experience by providing a comprehensive solution to the identified problem.
 Through an intuitive interface, users can input their symptoms, which initiates a guided question-and-answer process.
 The system collects relevant information to generate a preliminary diagnosis based on advanced algorithms and medical knowledge.
 Additionally, the platform recommends doctors who specialize in the relevant field, ensuring that users receive the most appropriate care.

+### Features list
+1- A bot for prelimintary diagnosis for the user
+2- Doctors Online Booking service for partner diagnostic centers 3- Dataset with additional list of doctors
+4- Patient history tracking

+### Features to add
+* Chat with doctors
+* Video call with a doctor
+* Notificationf for the user related to its disease

 ### Benefits to Users
 1- Accurate and Efficient Diagnosis: Users can receive a preliminary diagnosis quickly, reducing anxiety and enabling them to take proactive steps toward treatment.